ajroach42/ajroach42.github.io/_posts/2023-12-09-holiday-gift-guide.md

 ## The Sad Bit

 It's been a few years since my mom passed.
-She was 49, had an agressive cancer, lied to us about how serious it was and refused treatment.
+She was 49, had an agressive cancer, and refused treatment.
 She died a few weeks short of her 50th birthday.
 Her last christmas on earth, six months before she passed, was a bittersweet affair.
 By then, we all knew she wasn't going to recover, and no one really knew how long she had left.
 My stepfather spoke in a soft whisper about how she was barely getting out of bed, how she seemed to be in constant pain.

 We played board games.
 For 6 or 7 hours, Mom and her husband, my brother and his wife, me and my wife, and an occasional assortment of other family members took turns playing board games.
 Mom had gone on a quest to obtain a bunch of games that we had enjoyed as kids, many of which were long out of production.
 It was a good day.